TrendonRobinson/old-TrendonRobinson.github.io/README.md

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.

- Honestly I really don't remember running into any issue.
+ Honestly I really don't remember running into any issue aside from the one above.

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier